 The etiology of narcissistic personality disorder is multifaceted.
 Some studies have suggested a genetic predisposition toward the disorder.
-Traits such as aggression reduced tolerance to distress and dysfunctional affect regulation are prominent in persons with NPD.
+Traits such as aggression, reduced tolerance to distress, and dysfunctional affect regulation is prominent in persons with NPD.
 Developmental experiences, negative in nature, being rejected as a child, and a fragile ego during early childhood may have contributed to the occurrence of NPD in adulthood.
 In contrast, excessive praise, including the belief that a child may have extraordinary abilities, may also lead to NPD.

 There has been limited work done on neuroimaging in persons diagnosed with narcissistic personality disorder.
 A voxel-based morphometry (VBM) study done in Germany with a small sample size showed gray matter abnormalities in the prefrontal and insular regions.
 Another voxel-based morphometry and diffuse tensor imaging study(DTI) done in Germany showed grey matter abnormalities in the right prefrontal and anterior cingulate cortices.
 There were abnormalities detected in the white matter of the frontal lobe as well.

 Obtaining an accurate history can be somewhat challenging for persons with narcissistic personality disorder, given the variability of the presentation.
-In the outpatient setting, individuals can be well related and high functioning while in the inpatient setting can be some of the most aggressive and challenging patients.
-A majority of the time, NPD patients come into contact with clinicians during emergencies were more often than not, they are noted to behave aggressively.
+In the outpatient setting, individuals can be well related and high functioning, while in the inpatient setting, they can be some of the most aggressive and challenging patients.
+Most of the time, NPD patients come into contact with clinicians during emergencies were more often than not, they are noted to behave aggressively.

 Per the DSM, NPD includes:

 A pervasive pattern of grandiosity (fantasy or behavior), need for admiration, and with lack of empathy, beginning by early adulthood, as indicated by at least five of the following: